FormidableLabs/victory/docs/src/content/docs/victory-primitives.md

 - `shapeRendering` _string_ the shape rendering attribute to apply to the rendered path
 - `size` _number or function_ the size of the point.
 When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
 - `style` _object_ the styles to apply to the rendered element
-- `symbol` _"circle", "cross", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp"_ which symbol the point should render.
+- `symbol` _"circle", "cross", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp"_ , which symbol the point should render.It also supports "custom react icons".
 This prop may also be given as a function that returns one of the above options.
 When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
 - `tabIndex` _number or function_ number will be applied to the rendered path.
 When this prop is given as a function it will be called with the rest of the props supplied to `Point`
 - `transform` _string_ a transform that will be supplied to elements this component renders
 - `x` _number_ the x coordinate of the center of the point